Skip to Content

 This year, Mickey’s Not-So-Scary Halloween Party will run on select dates from August 11 through November 1, 2023.

-Party dates will typically fall on a Sunday, Tuesday, Thursday, or Friday – with a few exceptions along the way.
+Party dates typically fall on a Sunday, Tuesday, Thursday, or Friday – with a few exceptions along the way.

 Ticket prices range from $109 to $199, depending on the date.
 Disney Vacation Club members and annual pass holders get a $10 discount for select dates.
 Children under 3 are free.